Technology

 Also Explore

 Ever since I was young, I wanted to always research the next big innovations.
-As of September 2021, I have published five papers, including,
+I have published five papers, including,

 Research